gradientinstitute/aboleth/README.rst

 Getting Started
 ---------------

-See the quick start guide to get started!
+See the quick start guide to get started.
 Also see See the `demos
 <https://github.com/determinant-io/aboleth/tree/develop/demos>`_ folder for
 more examples of creating and training algorithms with Aboleth.